SarathKumarKomathukattil/llm-from-scratch/README.md

 # Building a Large Language Model From Scratch

-A from-scratch implementation of a GPT-style **large language model** in PyTorch — built to understand how LLMs actually work under the hood, not just how to call an API.
+A from-scratch implementation of a GPT-style **large language model** in PyTorch, built to understand how LLMs actually work under the hood, not just how to call an API.
 The project covers the full LLM pipeline: implementing the transformer architecture, pretraining, loading real pretrained weights, and fine-tuning for downstream tasks (classification and instruction-following).

 > **Credit:** This implementation follows Sebastian Raschka's *[Build a Large Language Model (From Scratch)](https://github.com/rasbt/LLMs-from-scratch)*.
 I built it to develop a genuine, line-by-line understanding of LLM internals, and extended it with my own fine-tuning experiments and analysis.